List of 9-1-1 characters: Maddie Han

 Maddie Han (née Buckley) (Jennifer Love Hewitt) (season 2 – present) is a 9-1-1 operator, Buck's sister, and Chimney's wife, who replaced Abby Clark as the series' main dispatcher.
 Originally a nurse at a Boston hospital, Maddie fled to Los Angeles to escape her emotionally and physically abusive husband, Doug Kendall.
-Buck was instrumental in helping her get a job as a 911 Emergency Dispatcher, as Maddie didn't want to keep being a nurse but she still wanted to be able to help other people.
+Buck was instrumental in helping her get a job as a 911 Emergency Dispatcher, as Maddie did not want to keep being a nurse but she still wanted to be able to help other people.
 She meets Chimney when he helps her move into her new house and they go out on a few dates.
 Doug tracks Maddie down in L.A. and befriends Chimney, albeit under a fake name, in order to keep tabs on her.
 He manages to get past her security gate, stabs Chimney, and kidnaps her.
 While stopping at a gas station, the cashier attempts to help Maddie escape Doug, only to be shot and killed by the latter.
 Doug brings her to the woods where there are a bunch of lodges.
 Maddie attacks him and after a brief struggle Maddie manages to stab Doug, killing him.
 Only as Buck is bringing her home does Maddie learn that Chimney survived his stabbing.

 In the third season, she attempts to help a woman who is being abused by her husband, but in the end the woman proves she cannot be helped and stays with her husband.
 In the episode "The Taking of Dispatch 9-1-1", the call center is taken over by a group of thieves, holding the entire staff hostage in a planned heist.
 Their plan is then foiled with the help of Athena & LAPD.
 Maddie's relationship with Chimney also grows, with the two officially dating and at the end of the season the couple find out they are having a baby together.

 In the fourth season, a pregnant Maddie is in isolation with Chimney's brother, Albert, in an attempt to keep her from getting COVID.
 Eventually the two move back in with each other.
 Maddie also trains Athena's daughter, May, to be a dispatcher.
 During a call for a highway pile up, Maddie goes into labor and attempts to keep working, but is eventually forced to go to the hospital.
 She gives birth to a baby girl, Jee-Yun, who they name after Chimney's late mother.
 After the birth of Jee-Yun, Maddie starts experiencing postpartum depression, which causes her to quit her job at dispatch.